ozakary/data-C60_ML/dft_calculations/README.md

 **Website:** [Ouail Zakary - webpage](https://cc.oulu.fi/~nmrwww/members/Ouail_Zakary.html)
 **Personal Website:** [Ouail Zakary - personal webpage](https://ozakary.github.io/)

-This repository contains the calculation conditions used in the DFT and NMR magnetic shielding tensor computations for the C<sub>60</sub> fullerene system described in the manuscript “Neural Networks-Enabled Insights Into Quantum Effects on Structure and <sup>13</sup>C NMR of C<sub>60</sub> Fullerene”.
+This repository contains the calculation conditions used in the DFT and NMR magnetic shielding tensor computations for the C<sub>60</sub> fullerene system described in the manuscript “*Neural Networks-Enabled Insights Into Quantum Effects on Structure and <sup>13</sup>C NMR of C<sub>60</sub> Fullerene*”.
 [DOI: TBA]

 ## Overview of the Data